The Path from British India to Independent India

 Gandhi's Role

-After the First World War, the Montagu-Chelmsford Reforms of 1919 allowed Indians to participate in governance under British rule.
-During the final phases of the war, Gandhi became actively involved in the independence movement, striving to eradicate untouchability, support women's rights, and improve living conditions, primarily aiming for self-rule and later for complete independence.
+Gandhi became actively involved in the Indian independence movement during the final phases of World War I, striving to eradicate untouchability, support women's rights, and improve living conditions, while aiming for self-rule and, eventually, complete independence.

-Subsequent reconciliation efforts by the Cabinet Mission were unsuccessful, leading to the establishment of an interim government with Nehru as Prime Minister, but without the participation of the Muslim League.
-The Muslim League’s declaration of "Direct Action Day" triggered widespread violence and unrest.
-The significant ideological differences between the Indian National Congress, which advocated for a united secular state, and the Muslim League, which sought a separate Muslim nation following the rejection of province grouping by religion, ultimately played a crucial role in the partition.
-Following independence, the Indian Independence Act of 1947 granted independence to India on August 15 and to Pakistan on August 14.
+The breakdown of consensus followed as Congress rejected the grouping of provinces by religion, while the Muslim League refused to compromise due to fears of Hindu dominance.
+Subsequent reconciliation efforts failed, leading to the formation of an interim government with Nehru as Prime Minister but without Muslim League participation.
+The Muslim League's declaration of "Direct Action Day" triggered widespread violence and unrest.
+The fundamental ideological differences between the Indian National Congress, which advocated for a united secular state, and the Muslim League, which sought a separate Muslim nation, ultimately made partition inevitable.
+The Indian Independence Act of 1947 granted independence to India on August 15 and to Pakistan on August 14, 1947.

-Following the recommendations of the Cabinet Mission Plan, the Constituent Assembly of India was elected in 1946 to frame the Constitution of India.
-The Assembly consisted of 389 members, including 93 from the princely states and 296 from British India, who were elected by the provincial legislatures.
-On 2 September 1946, the Assembly established the Interim Government of India to facilitate the transition from British India to Independent India.
-The first meeting of the Constituent Assembly was held in New Delhi on 9 December 1946.
-Dr.Sachidanand was elected as the Interim President of the House, and on 11 December 1946, Dr.Rajendra Prasad was elected as the President, with H.C.Mukherjee serving as the Vice President.
-The Constituent Assembly appointed eight main committees, the most important of which was the Drafting Committee.
+Following the Cabinet Mission Plan, the Constituent Assembly of India was elected in 1946.
+It consisted of 389 members, including 93 from princely states and 296 from British India.
+On 2 September 1946, the Assembly established the Interim Government of India.
+The first meeting was held on 9 December 1946 in New Delhi.
+Dr.Sachidanand was elected Interim President, and Dr.Rajendra Prasad was elected President on 11 December 1946, with H.C.Mukherjee as Vice President.

-On 29 August 1947, the Constituent Assembly constituted a Drafting Committee, headed by Dr. B.R.
-Ambedkar, to prepare the Draft Constitution for India.
-The new Constitution, which replaced the Government of India Act 1935, was adopted by the Constituent Assembly on 26 November 1949 as the basic legal governing document of the country, marking the transition of the Dominion of India to the Republic of India.
-The Constitution of India came into force on 26 January 1950, celebrated as Republic Day.
-The Constituent Assembly acted as the Provisional Parliament of India until a new Parliament was constituted in 1952 through the first parliamentary elections.
+Eight main committees were appointed, the most important being the Drafting Committee.
+On 29 August 1947, the Constituent Assembly constituted the Drafting Committee, headed by Ambedkar, to prepare the Draft Constitution.
+The new Constitution replaced the Government of India Act 1935 and was adopted on 26 November 1949, coming into force on 26 January 1950, celebrated as Republic Day.
+The Constituent Assembly acted as the Provisional Parliament until 1952.

 Conclusion